Letters from Lodi

-In 2020, Lodi's Mike Agnagnos recently grafted Cinsaut on to 2 acres of existing vines on Scottsdale Rd., an ultra-sandy corner located along the old railroad tracks south of the City of Lodi.
-His ready source of winery clients include minimal intervention style vintners such as Christopher Miller MS of Seabold Wine Co..
+In 2020, Lodi's Mike Agnagnos recently grafted Cinsaut to 2 acres of existing vines on Scottsdale Rd., an ultra-sandy corner located along the old railroad tracks south of the City of Lodi.
+His ready source of winery clients includes minimal intervention style vintners such as Christopher Miller MS of Seabold Wine Co.

-Typical Lodi-grown cluster samples of classic Mediterranean Climate grapes (clockwise, from top left): Grenache, Syrah, Cinsaut and Mourvèdre.
+Typical Lodi-grown cluster samples of classic Mediterranean Climate grapes (clockwise, from top left): Grenache, Syrah, Cinsault, and Mourvèdre.

 Recently, Ridgely Evers, the owner of Sonoma's DaVero Farms & Winery, told us, “The art of winemaking is not about ripening fruit, it’s about ripening fruit at an optimal balance within its environment.
 Northern European grapes [such as Cabernet Sauvignon and Pinot Noir) grown in Mediterranean climates produce excess vegetative growth, necessitating more severe hedging and fruit dropping, because the DNA of these plants is not naturally suited to the climate."